ECO 112 - Principles of Macroeconomics

 Course Learning Outcomes

-7. Demonstrate an understanding of Monetary Policy and be able to manipulate the Federal Reserve’s three tools to recommend a remedy for an inflation or recession in the economy.
+9. Use the Federal Reserve’s three tools to recommend a remedy for an inflation or recession.

 11. Explain different ways to stimulate the economy using Keynesian economic theory.